Human Papillomavirus (HPV) Infection

 • Sometimes colposcopy, anoscopy, or both

-Nucleic acid amplification tests (NAATs) for oncogenic HPV subtypes are used as part of routine cervical cancer screening in women.
-Initial tests typical detect any one of 13 common high-risk types.
-Follow-up HPV genotype tests may be done to detect the most high-risk types, typically 16, 18, or 45.
+NAATs for oncogenic HPV subtypes are used as part of routine cervical cancer screening in women.
+Initial tests typically detect any one of 13 common high-risk types.
+Follow-up HPV genotype tests may be performed to detect the most high-risk types, typically 16, 18, or 45.
 No HPV testing for men is available for clinical use.

-Clinicians should check for malignant oral lesions potentially caused by HPV during routine examination of the mouth and oral cavity.
+Clinicians should check for malignant oral lesions potentially caused by HPV during routine examination of the oral cavity.

 Diagnosis references